Lawrence H. Knox: Personal life

 Knox married a woman named Hazel, and they had a son.
 Their relocation to Katonah in 1948 was met with staunch opposition from the local white community, who demanded that they live in the marginal district reserved for Black residents known as Greenville.
 Consequently, Sylvan and Ruth Weil, the philanthropists who founded Hickrill Chemical Research Foundation, built a home for the Knox family on their estate.
 The family faced not only residential isolation but also persistent social isolation during their time in Katonah.
-They joined the local Episcopal church and personally invited local residents to their house for a party, only to be shunned by the predominantly white community.
+They joined the local Episcopal church and personally invited residents to their house for a party, only to be shunned by the predominantly white community.

-With the closure of the foundation in the late 1950s, the estate on which Knox's house was built was sold, and Knox's marriage falling apart.
+With the foundation's closure in the late 1950s, the estate on which Knox's house was built was sold, and Knox's marriage fell apart.
 He divorced Hazel and remarried the foundation's former secretary, a white woman named Anne Juren.
-The coupled moved to Mexico City after Knox took a job with Laboratorios Syntex S.A., a small pharmaceuticals company.
+The couple moved to Mexico City after Knox worked with Laboratorios Syntex S.A., a small pharmaceutical company.
 There, Lawrence and Anne adopted a local baby, Naomi.
-Knox died of carbon monoxide poisoning in 1966 by a kerosene heater.
+Knox died of carbon monoxide poisoning in 1966, an accident due to a kerosene heater.